For information regarding current Planning & Building protocols in place due to the COVID-19 March 31, 2020 Shelter in Place Order, please click here.

 - A: Click here to review the How to Get a Building Permit in Lafayette pamphlet.
 Review page 7 of the document, entitled "Exempt from a Building Permit," for work that does not require a building permit.
 For additional questions, please contact the Contra Costa County Building Inspection Department at (925) 299-0263 or email@example.com.

 - A: An appointment is not necessary to see a planner.
-The Planning & Building Services Division maintains normal drop-in counter hours, Monday through Friday, between 12:00 p.m. and 5:00 p.m.
+The Planning & Building Services Division maintains normal drop-in counter hours, Monday through Thursday, between 12:00 p.m. and 5:00 p.m; the Planning Counter is temporarily closed on Fridays.
 Alternatively, subject to availability, you may schedule an appointment with a planner for a specific time by calling the department telephone (925) 284-1976, by calling the planner directly, or via email.
 Direct telephone numbers are listed on the main Planning page.
 Click on the planner’s name to generate an email message.

 - A: You can find your Assessor’s Parcel Number (APN) in your property tax statement or your preliminary title report.
 Can't find it, please contact the planner-on-duty at (925) 284-1976 or via email.